 So, has the Death Knell tolled for metal yet?

 Frankly?
 I don’t know for sure.
 Metal somehow ceased to be cool some time ago, if it ever was.
 But is the genre dead?
 Not quite, but probably not far away from intensive care.

 Also, since rock and metal saw the light of day, we have not seen a helluva lot of new styles.
 Nothing that moved the masses in a way Elvis Presley did, for instance, with his unbeatable rock’n’roll style.

 Instead, all those metalheads got themselves into an almost academic conundrum.
 Reinventing the wheel all over again and adding a little detail proper to yourself became the norm.
 This led to an astounding fragmentation of something that should simply be called metal music.

-In addition, all these folks chose to attach lifestyle questions to the screaming, and moved to virulently defend every little corner of their often tiny realm.
-To the point that any band covering a few genres at once is somewhat breathlessly called ‘fusion’, progressive or alternative.
+Besides, all these folks chose to attach lifestyle questions to the screaming, and moved to virulently defend every little corner of their often tiny realm.
+To the point that any band covering a few genres at once is somewhat breathlessly called ‘fusion’, progressive, or alternative.